ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

     PUT http://localhost:7777/pdf?file=name.ext

 with body for the actual document.
-PDF document will be returned as the response
+PDF document will be returned as the response.

+Alternatively [portable version of LibreOffice](https://www.libreoffice.org/download/portable-versions/) can be used instead of Docker.

 ### REST server for other languages